Athena9355/Tri3-Data-Structure/cb.md

 {% include navigation.html %}
+### Analysis of Accounts and Log Ins
+**Discuss some of the flaws that you see in its security as implemented.**
+> A flaw is that users are not required to log in.
+Therefore, all the information (especially those under the tabs of trimester 1 and trimester 2, which does include some names of students) are available for anyone who wishes to access.
+Because log in is not required, the information about the class is also public for anyone to access.

 ### Overview of the CB  "Create Performance Task"
 * Students (us) will design and implement a program that has a goal to solve a problem, enable innovation, or express creativity.